Thursday, August 10, 2017

 He was a 4-time All-Pro, and a member of 4 NFL Champions: The 1927 Giants, and the 1929, '30 and '31 Green Bay Packers.
 Grantland Rice named him to his All-Time All-America team for how he starred at Centenary College in Louisiana.
 He was named to the Sports Halls of Fame of both Missouri and Louisiana, to the Packers' team Hall of Fame, and to the NFL's 1920s All-Decade Team and to its 50th and 75th Anniversary Teams.

-3. Bill Bradley of Crystal City, a suburb of St. Louis.
+4. Bill Bradley of the St. Louis suburb of Crystal City.
 That's where he grew up, so he qualifies for Missouri.
 But he is much more identified with New York and New Jersey.
 The 1st time a school from New Jersey reached the NCAA Final Four, it was Princeton University, with Bill Bradley, in 1964-65.
-He became the 1st basketball player to win the James E. Sullivan Award, annually given to the best amateur athlete in America.
+He became the 1st basketball player to win the Sullivan Award.
 He still holds the Ivy League records for most points and points per game.

 The University of Michigan, led by Cazzie Russell, also made the Final Four, and during Christmas week that season, they faced each other in a holiday tournament at the old Madison Square Garden.
 Michigan won, but Bradley scored 41 points, then a Garden collegiate single-game record -- and he didn't even play the full game, because he fouled out.
 He was so versatile, he was called "the white Oscar Robertson."

 For those of you under the age of 30: Oscar was a better player than LeBron James or Steph Curry.
 For those of you, like me, under 50: Oscar was a better player than Michael Jordan or Magic Johnson.
 That was the standard to which Bradley was compared: He was Albert Einstein and Oscar Robertson rolled into one.